ApoorvaBhapkar/CSE560-DMQL/README.md

 # Run SELECT distinct reviewer_id, reviewer_name INTO public.reviewer FROM public.reviews;
 # Once done, delete the columns reviewer_name from reviews.
 # Update the reviewer table to make reviewer_id as primary key and reviews table to make reviewer_id foreign key.
-# Optionally if the ipyn does not work, there is also backup file of database included in the ub box and named as create_and_load.sql.zip that can be used to import all our tables and data.
+# Optionally if the ipyn does not work, there is also backup file of database named as restore.sql that can be used to import all our tables and data.
 # The link of UBBox has been mentioned in the report.
 # Link to UbBOX: https://buffalo.box.com/s/mrzrkbs7byljrgya18nwhmfvovb4j068